Am I Lowering My Credit Score With Multiple Loan Applications?

 What actually lowers your credit score more reliably

 Multiple applications are not the only thing that can affect your score, and in many cases they are not the biggest problem.
-More serious and more consistent negative signals usually include missed payments, late payments, high outstanding balances, and adverse legal or collections-related information.
+More serious and more consistent negative signals usually include missed payments, underpaid accounts, high outstanding balances, and a pattern of relying too heavily on available credit.

 Late payments vs missed payments